samuelmgaines/march-madness-ml/README.md

 Team stats from each season are pulled from [SportsReference](https://www.sports-reference.com/cbb).
 This data is not in the repository by default.
 Download instructions are found in Set Up.

-## Set Up
+## Usage

 ### Download Seasonal Stats

 Before training the model, seasonal data for each March Madness team must be scraped from SportsReference.
 To do this, run `helper/pull-sports-reference.py`.
 This will take a few hours since SportsReference has a rate-limiting policy.
 When the process is complete, data can be found in `data/yearly` with filename format `Year-Team.json`.
+Make sure the code is configured to download all years you wish to train or make a prediction on.

 A list of any errors from the load can be found in `helper/errors/error-list.txt`.
 Each line in this file represents an error and has the format `Year,Team,Error code`.
 The full error response for each request can be found in `helper/errors/Year-Team.html`.